-Dr. Thomas Felke is the bachelor's of social work program director and an associate professor of social work at Florida Gulf Coast University.
+Dr. Thomas Felke is an associate professor of social work and associate dean in the Marieb College of Health & Human Services at Florida Gulf Coast University.
 Felke conducts research on a variety of social issues including, but not limited to, affordable housing, food insecurity, homelessness, poverty, and social isolation of older adults.
 He has conducted needs assessments for a variety of organizations including Charlotte County Parks & Recreation, Collier Senior Resources, Jewish Family & Community Services of Southwest Florida, Lee County Human & Veteran Services, St. Matthew’s House, and the Village of Estero.
 The use of GIS technologies to illustrate and pinpoint areas of need throughout Southwest Florida makes his research a unique contribution to community assessment.

 Areas of Expertise (7)